osixia/docker-phpLDAPadmin/README.md

 # docker-phpLDAPadmin

-A docker.io image to run phpLDAPadmin
+A docker image to run phpLDAPadmin

 ## Quick start